AN0DA/printerm/README.md

 - Python 3.13 or higher
 - Networked Thermal Printer compatible with the python-escpos library
--	Optional for GUI: PyQt6
+- Tkinter (included with standard Python installation)
 - Optional for Web App: Flask

 ### Usage